kiyoad/twimg2rss/README.md

 <dd>The Twitter timeline DB(sqlite3) file that updates by the timeline_json_file.
 The rss_xml_file is created based on this.</dd>

 <dt>timeline_db_period</dt>
-<dd>The period that maintain the timeline DB data.
+<dd>The period(sec.) that maintain the timeline DB data.
 Of your Twitter time line data, from the most recent ones, toward the past, to have the data for that time period.
 However, the number of items can not be a more than the rss_xml_limit.</dd>

 <dt>rss_xml_url</dt>
 <dd>The RSS2.0 XML URL that you publish in the Internet.</dd>